SMART: Shot-Aware Multimodal Video Moment Retrieval with Audio-Enhanced MLLM: Experimental Evaluation

 In Example 3, for the query {\em ``A man talking from a beach''}, the keyword talking clearly requires audio understanding.
 Competing MLLM-based models output a continuous segment from 50s–98s.
 However, during 88s–96s the man is neither visible nor audible.
 By incorporating audio cues, SMART detects the absence of speech in that interval and instead predicts two separate segments of 52s–88s and 90s–98s.
 This matches the ground truth of 52s–88s and 96s–98s much better.

-In Example 4, for the query {\em ``People are protesting in Armenia against the government''}, the ground-truth span multiple intervals of 28s–38s, 62s–72s, and 140s–150s.
+In Example 4, for the query {\em ``People are protesting in Armenia against the government''}, the ground-truth segment consists of multiple intervals: 28s–38s, 62s–72s, and 140s–150s.
 While scene changes are clear, baseline MLLM models fail to detect the 62s–72s segment.
 In this portion, the visuals only depict a generic crowd without explicit references to {\em ``Armenia''}.
 However, the background audio includes a reporter explicitly mentioning {\em ``Armenia''} as the protest location.
 By leveraging this audio information, SMART captures the missing context and retrieves the correct moments more accurately.
+The Appendix provides additional qualitative examples with evaluation and detailed discussions.